zacjszewczyk/colors/README.md

 ## Description

-This project is, in many cases, a direct NodeJS-to-Python port of Matthew Strom's fascinating work in [*How to pick the least wrong colors*](https://matthewstrom.com/writing/how-to-pick-the-least-wrong-colors).
-I have made minor improvements in certain areas.
+This project is, in many cases, a direct NodeJS-to-Python port of Matthew Strom's fascinating work in [*How to pick the least wrong colors*](https://matthewstrom.com/writing/how-to-pick-the-least-wrong-colors) from June 3rd, 2022.
+I have made minor improvements in certain areas, however, and this repository currently does not include the changes he made in 2023.

 `target_colors` is an array of colors in hexadecimal format.
 If set and then used to initialize `start_colors`, the script will attempt to find colors that are similar to these. `pallette_size` tells the script how many colors to return, and should match the number of colors in `target_colors` if set.
 Alternately, you may also choose starting colors at random; the script will then adjust those according to the criteria outlined below, courtesy of Matthew's README.